Marius Hiller

 Marius Hiller, also known as Eduardo Hiller (5 August 1892 – 17 October 1964), was a footballer who played international football for both Germany and Argentina.
 He was the nephew of fellow German international Arthur Hiller.

 In Germany he played for 1.
-FC Pforzheim and three times for the German national side, where he is until today (2022) the youngest ever scorer and second youngest player ever.
+FC Pforzheim and three times for the Germany national team, where he remains the youngest ever scorer and second youngest player ever.